kelemen/netbeans-gradle-project/readme.md

 You can open a folder as a project in NetBeans like with any other project and start editing the code without actually generating any other NetBeans project files.

-The project is actually usable, with the following major limitations:
+The project is usable with no major limitations.
+Open a new issue if you believe something needs to be fixed.

-- Only the default JDK can be used for source and targe compatibility.
-- The character encoding of the source files cannot be set.

 Current Limitations